Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

 Those are the three areas I focus on for my weekly tasks.
 If you’ve read my post on how you can use time-blocking to achieve balance , and you’re wondering how this fits in, I make this work by allocating sections of the above into time blocks.
 For example, housework is one three-hour time-block.
 I also do the ironing in one time-block that also incorporates my afternoon routines and preparing dinner if it is my night to cook.

 These simple weekend tasks really do help you keep everything under control and move forward into the next week feeling calm.
 When our home lives are sorted, we have the physical and mental space to nurture our families and grow ourselves.
-However maybe you’re thinking that there’s no way you could pull this off, then try spreading them out over the week.

 Finally, if you’re like, Heck yes, I’m going to try this, I’ve created it into a super handy list, which you can get if you sign up below.
 I’ve even left a few gaps in case there’s some other super important weekly tasks you do, and I’ve left the “errant hair” off in case of embarrassment!
 Enjoy!